AspirinCode/NPDatabase-NPRules/README.md

 If the substructure and structure_has_substructure table do not exist yet (in NPDatabase it already exists!) then you first have to use create_substructure.py.
 This script creates both tables and generates the data for the given substructure data.
 Note that this script deletes the substructure table first if it already exist.

 If the substructure and structure_has_substructure table already exist, then use add_substructure.py.
 This script checks whether the substructures are already present in NPDatabase, if not, then the new substructures are added.
-Also the structure_has_substructure table will be updated which contains the structure-substructures pair.
+Also the structure_has_substructure table will be updated which contains the structure-substructures pairs.